 Step 2: Place your tension rods in your window as shown below.
 I placed mine about 8 inches apart.

-Step 3: If you create a pocket rod at one end of your fabric, you can slip the rod through your fabric.
-I didn’t do this so simply tucked the top of my fabric above the tension rod.
+Step 3: If you create a rod pocket at the top of your fabric, you can simply slip the rod through your fabric.
+I didn’t do this and just tucked the top of my fabric above the tension rod.
 If you pull on it, then it will fall but it’s not going anywhere otherwise.

 Step 4: Drape your fabric over the second tension rod with most of the fabric draping over the back of the rod.